Notes on Theory of Distributed Systems: Acknowledgments

 \section{Acknowledgments}

 Many parts of these notes were improved by feedback from students taking various versions of this course, as well as others who have kindly pointed out errors in the notes after reading them online.
 Many of these suggestions, sadly, went unrecorded, so I must apologize to the many students who should be thanked here but whose names I didn't keep track of in the past.
-However, I can thank Mike Marmar and Hao Pan in particular for suggesting improvements to some of the posted solutions, Guy Laden for suggesting corrections to Figure~\ref{fig-Paxos-mixed-up-execution}, and Ali Mamdouh for pointing out an error in the original presentation of Algorithm~\ref{alg-peterson}.
+However, I can thank Mike Marmar and Hao Pan in particular for suggesting improvements to some of the posted solutions, Guy Laden for suggesting corrections to Figure~\ref{fig-Paxos-mixed-up-execution}, Ali Mamdouh for pointing out an error in the original presentation of Algorithm~\ref{alg-peterson}, and Or Sattath for pointing out several errors in the original presentation in Section~\ref{section-Paxos-safety}.
+Some other contributions are acknowledged in the text.